HornerHolly/dissertation/about.markdown

 title: About the Project
 permalink: /about/
 ---
-# Charlotte Smith Sound Words Project
+# A DH Dissertation on Sites and Sound in Romantic Poetry

 ![books](assets/images/Smith.jpg)
 ## Project Aims